tsgates/arch-wiki-markdown/wiki/Larch.md

 and customize your install.
 The edit root overlay will open a root overlay (part of your profile in ~/.config/larch/profiles/) to add config files.
-You will probably want to adapt things from here Beginners' Guide.
+You will probably want to adapt things from here Beginners' guide.
 Make sure all packages you need are added in the installation tab.

 Tip:You probably do not want to use a desktop manager, and instead go